usethesource/rascal-website/courses/Rascal/Expressions/Call/Call.md

 If the match of the signature is non-unitary, it involves backtracking, then a single function may be tried many times.

-If the name of the function in the call is
+A function declared `default` is tried only after all non-default functions have been tried.

 #### Examples